 And while it is just a TV tower, this architecture looks amazing in the night view:

-Our host then introduced the Fire Beacon station to us – in the older days they would light up the beacon to signal to another city.
+DJ Kim then introduced the Fire Beacon station to us – in the older days they would light up the beacon to signal to another city.
 So when the Busan’s lights up, the next city which saw it will light up theirs, and continue so.
-But now, these beacons are not in use anymore.
+But now with technologies, these beacons are not in use anymore.

 So after our each solo shot we got together to do a group pose: But the guy who helped take this photo didn’t include me as I was standing on the far left.
 XD.
 Our host was the right-most guy